RTIInternational/SMART/smart-docs/docs/tutorial-new-project.rst

 Time to upload your data!

 SMART now provides two options for uploading data.
-If you have set up a database connection in the previous step, you can select
+If you have set-up a database connection in the previous step, you can select
 "Connect to Database and Import Table" to import your data from the ingest table you indicated in the Database Connection page.
 Otherwise, select "File Upload" to upload a data file to SMART.

 To upload, the data must pass the following checks: